Ginger Beet Soup with Lemon Cashew Cream

 In a large stockpot, heat cooking oil over medium heat.
 Add onion and begin saute, cooking them until they begin to turn translucent.
 Add, ginger, celery and fennel.
 Continue to saute, letting the vegetables become aromatic and caramelized, about 5 minutes.

-Deglaze the pan with white wine at any time if things begin to stick.
-Add bone broth and water along with beets and sweet potato.
-Add salt and pepper.
+Deglaze the pan with white wine at any time if the vegetables begin to stick.
+Once they are caramelized, add bone broth and water along with beets, sweet potato, salt and pepper.
 Cover and bring soup up to a boil, then turn the heat down to a simmer.

 Take soup off the heat and blend in batches, mixing it all in a bowl at the end.
 Add lemon juice and taste test for salt preference.